-With an eye for quality, Ipsento Coffee roasts all of their own beans in-house so that they are fresh and ready for the absolute best cup of coffee.
-But even before the roasting process can begin, beans are carefully selected from a community of suppliers that are just as dedicated to quality and sustainability is Ipsento is.
+With an eye for quality, Ipsento Coffee roasts their own beans in-house so that they are fresh and ready for the absolute best cup of coffee.
+But even before the roasting process begins, beans are carefully selected from a community of suppliers that are just as dedicated to quality and sustainability is Ipsento.
 The result is a product that customers can feel good about while they enjoy their expertly crafted beverage and support the local coffee culture.
 Ipsento also offers classes on the history, selection, and brewing process of the perfect cup.

 The city of Portland is a funky town that is serious about life, expression, and coffee.
 Coava Coffee fits right into the city’s unique vibe.
 The space is a cool mix of industrial design and warm accents, creating an atmosphere that is casual and easy.
 The brew bar and roastery were opened in 2010, after years of extensive research and travel to procure the best coava, or unroasted green coffee beans, in the world.
 Each drink is made slowly and carefully, ensuring the proper flavor and acidity.
 For pour-over and cold-brewed coffee, Coava is the place for coffee lovers.

 Seattle has become known as the cradle of life for America’s coffee craze.
 But with the astonishing growth of coffee chains, independent shops are making a stab at scaling back and refocusing.
-Slate Coffee is somewhat new to the scene, but has garnered multiple awards and accolades since opening in 2011.
+Slate Coffee has garnered multiple awards and accolades since opening in 2011.
 The shop is unpretentious and comfortable, simply offering great coffee with a flair for presentation.
 A house specialty is the deconstructed latte: three glasses containing espresso, milk, and a combination of the two, that allows for a full appreciation of each component.

 In the panhandle of northern Texas, Palace Coffee Company is bringing craft coffee to Amarillo and Canyon.
 The two retail locations seem to have a big-city coolness to their atmosphere, yet are easy-going and approachable.
 Palace Coffee aims to bring a heaping dose of southern hospitality, and a love for good coffee to guests and friends.
 The company’s attention to high quality and superb flavor earned them a coveted title at last year’s America’s Best Coffeehouse Competition: cementing their placement among the best of the best.
 Customers rave about their coffee’s perfectly balanced flavor and recommend the must-try vanilla brown sugar cinnamon latte.

-Octane Coffee is larger than most of our other independent shops but has earned its place for providing a unique experience, centered around a passion for craft coffee.
+Octane Coffee provides a unique experience, centered around a passion for craft coffee.
 The company’s five locations go beyond the classic coffee and pastry, offering craft beers, wines, and specialty cocktails as well.
 The result is a vibrant combination of culinary delights.
 Reviewers can’t get enough of Octane’s precise lattes and cappuccinos and have no reason to leave when they discover the extended menu.
-Whether its espresso, french-pressed, poured-over coffee, or a libation to get the night going, Octane is the place to go in the Peach State.
+Whether its espresso, french-pressed, poured-over coffee, or a drink to get the night going, Octane is the place to go in the Peach State.